marek629/blog/src/nyan-cat-ogg-01.md

 ### Decode OGG data

-Decoding OGG file is easy thanks `node-ogg` library.
+Decoding OGG files is easy thanks `node-ogg` library.
-On node.js 12 and later I must to use `@suldashi/ogg` package because it has updates for modern node releases.
+On node.js 12 and later I must use `@suldashi/ogg` package because it has updates for modern node releases.

-One thing what it was needed is add event listener for `stream` event.
+One thing that was needed is to add event listener for `stream` event.
-Next I had to pipe given stream to speakers, ie. audio output in general.
+Next, I had to pipe given stream to speakers, ie. audio output in general.
-I added also `error` event listener for error catching and easer debugging.
+I added also `error` event listener for error catching and easier debugging.

 ```JS